amiralles/contest/README.md

 #### A word about conventions
-As I mentioned earlier, contest it's based on conventions so you don't have to deal with noisy annotations and stuff like that just to make your tests work.
-Contest follows a basic set of rules that _I hope_ are easy to remember.
+As I mentioned earlier, contest it's based on conventions so you don't have to deal with noisy annotations and stuff like that.
+It follows a basic set of rules that _I hope_ are easy to remember.

 **Every field of type System.Action<Contest.Core.Runner> within a given assembly is considered to be a test case**.
 As you can see in the samples, neither the class containing the field nor the filed itself have to be public.
 This is just for convenience; I like to save as much keystrokes as I can, but if you like to mark you classes or test cases as public, it's not a problem, that will work too.

 #### How about setups and teardowns?